pieroxy/conkw/ROADMAP.md

 ## UI
 * Allow to override UI elements - today you need to mess with files that are going to be overriden at the next update.
+* Find a proper way to describe number formatting.
+This endless list of keywords isn't really nice.

 ## Grabbers